 The biggest impact in coffee brewing that the french had was certainly the french press, a method of brewing where hot water and coffee are allowed to steep together in a glass chamber before being filtered out by pressing down on a mesh plunger.
 The french press is known for its bold flavor extraction and the full-bodied coffee that it produces.
 It’s important to remember not to let your coffee steep in the chamber for more than four minutes or the resulting cup will taste bitter and off.
 Additionally, when pouring over freshly ground coffee (which we highly recommend), make sure to wait for 30 seconds to allow your grinds to bloom before filling the chamber to the top with hot water.

 How to Brew Vietnamese Coffee with a French Press:

-Recommended coffee: Courage.
+Recommended coffee: Moxy.

 - With this recipe, the Courage comes out much more full bodied than a pour over and finishes sweet and smooth.

 Grind size: Coarse.

 Ratio: 4 tablespoons of ground coffee per 2 cups of water.

 Should you get a grinder?
 Read more here.